 Courses start in September, unless otherwise stated

 View course-specific entry requirements

-You will need to have a portfolio of audio and/or audiovisual production works, which demonstrates your ability to work in audio at a high level.
+You will need to have a portfolio of audio and/or audio visual production works, which demonstrates your ability to work in audio at a high level.
 You should be able to discuss how the course enables you to build towards a new area of creative activity and employment.
-A good first degree is desirable, although applicants with strong portfolio and professional industry experience will be considered.
+A good first degree is desirable, although applicants with a strong portfolio and professional industry experience will be considered.